-Residents can also download the Recycle Coach app on the App Store or Google Play Store to use the 'What Goes Where' tool on mobile devices.
+Residents can download the Recycle Coach app on the App Store or Google Play Store to use the 'What Goes Where' tool on mobile devices.

 Waste Collection